Frequently Asked Questions

 Participating in a clinical research trial is an informative learning experience for the volunteer.
-Please consider volunteering in a clinical research trial as your participation will contribute to important advancements of medical knowledge.
+Please consider volunteering in a clinical research trial, as your participation will contribute to important advancements of medical knowledge.
 Learn more about participating in a trial with us via the information below.

 A clinical trial (also clinical research) is a research study in human volunteers to answer specific health questions.
 Research studies are designed to help determine if a new or modified treatment, such as a medication or device, is safe and effective at treating a specific illness.
 Carefully conducted clinical trials are an essential component for improving the treatment of medical conditions because they lead to improvements in health care.
-In the United States all new treatment products must go through a systematic evaluation process to determine their safety and effectiveness before the Food and Drug Administration (FDA) will approve them for routine use.
-Prior to FDA approval, these treatments are available only through clinical trials; after FDA approval they become commercially available. to ensure that they have an acceptable level of safety and demonstrate benefit to helping patients with a specific disease before they become commercially available to other patients.
+In the United States, all new treatment products must go through a systematic evaluation process to determine their safety and effectiveness before the Food &Drug Administration (FDA) will approve them for routine use.
+Prior to FDA approval, these treatments are available only through clinical trials; after FDA approval they become commercially available.
+This is to ensure that they have an acceptable level of safety and demonstrate benefit to helping patients with a specific disease before they become commercially available to other patients.

-By participating in a clinical trial you can play a more active role in your own health care, gain access to new research treatments before they are widely available, and help others by contributing to medical research.
+By participating in a clinical trial, you can play a more active role in your own healthcare, gain access to new research treatments before they are widely available and help others by contributing to medical research.

 After being studied in a laboratory and animal studies, most new treatments are examined in a series of clinical trials that follow a progression of steps or phases.
 Each phase is designed to determine specific information about the potential new treatment such as its risks, safety and effectiveness.
 Each of the following phases have a different purpose and help scientists answer different questions:

 - Phase I trials: Tests an experimental drug or treatment in a small group of people (20-80) for the first time to evaluate its safety, determine a safe dosage range, and identify side effects.
 Once information is gathered and analyzed a Phase II trial may begin.